Polygon-Advocates/The-Quest/README.md

 **Ways to contribute and collect one of these:**

--   Create a repository showcasing your expertise by building a simple smart contract or dApp using Polygon solutions like POS, zkEVM, or ID.
+-   Create a new repository under the Advocates org with [**name of the project**] showcasing your expertise by building a simple smart contract or dApp using Polygon solutions like POS, zkEVM, or ID.
 -   The smart contract could be a basic voting or polling system, crowdfunding platform, or any other contract of your choice.
 -  You could create a simple login system that uses Polygon's ID.